baconjs/bacon.js/README.md

 contain the values returned by the function.
 The Function Construction rules below apply here.

+`stream.map(property)` maps the stream events to the current value of the given property.
+This is equivalent to `property.sampledBy(stream)`.

 `streamOrProperty.mapError(f)` maps errors using given function.
 More spedifically, feeds the "error" field of the error event to the function and produces a "Next" event based on the return value.
 Function